workfloworchestrator/orchestrator-ui-library/mkdocs/docs/adrs/0002-typescript-rules.md

 ## Action items

 - We will have some basic type definitions in the lib: Subscriptions, Subscription, Processes, Process
-- We will not use the generated grap[hqltypes direct in the components; instead we map it to and from generated types
+- We will not use the generated GraphQLtypes direct in the components; instead we map it to and from generated types
 - We assume that most users will only want to add columns/fields in Subscriptions, Subscription, Processes, Process
 - We assume that certain fields are not changeable, for example fields that are used by workflow engine related objects;
   like workflow status, subscription status.